 The show will represent three acclaimed ceramicists from central North Carolina who are using various firing techniques to produce their individual and unique styles of work.

 Maureen McGregor will be showing her charcoal and naked raku pieces.
-She learned charcoal firing years ago while living in Switzerland; at the time, it was continued above on next column to the right | a new and a fairly unexplored process.
+She learned charcoal firing years ago while living in Switzerland; at the time, it was a new and a fairly unexplored process.

 Works by Edge Barnes